KShiMin/pt-salary-calculator/README.md

 # pt-salary-calculator

 Part Time Salary Calculator helps centralise and track my part-time earnings and job details from my current and past jobs all into one website.
-This will ease the need of attempting to update the formulus in Google Sheets consistently and adding new tabs for new jobs taken.
+This will ease the need of attempting to update the formulas in Google Sheets consistently and adding new tabs for new jobs taken.

 ## Technologies
 - NodeJS